How to Use Wayback Machine for Twitter

 What is the main limitation?

-The archive only shows what was publicly crawled, so missing captures are a normal limitation.
+The archive only shows what was publicly crawled, so missing captures are normal and should be treated as archive gaps rather than proof that a post never existed.